mt-akar/bottom_nav_layout/README.md

  - Page backstack
  - Back button navigation management

+# Why `bottom_nav_layout`?
-Eliminates all boilerplate code for the coordination between bottom nav bar and app's top level destinations.
+ - Eliminates all boilerplate code for the coordination between bottom nav bar and app's top level destinations.
+ - Implements additional, common features.
+ - Has the same API with flutter's `BottomNavigationBar`

 # Installation
 This package hasn't been released.
 Therefore the installation is directly from github.
 Add the following code to your `pubspec.yaml` file.